 tip: I use Greek letters so much that I set up my computer (under keyboard settings) so that if I press “control+space” my keyboard switches to Greek.
 But if you don’t need Greek letters all that much you can still get “µ” with option+m

-So, now that we know how to say it and how to type it, how do we use it? µM means 1 millionth of a mol per liter and a mole is 6×10^23 (Avogadro’s number).
+So, now that we know how to say it and how to type it, how do we use it? µM means 1 millionth of a mol per liter and a mole is 6×10²³ (Avogadro’s number).
 A mole (mol) is like the biochemist’s “dozen” – it is just a set number of things – anything – but if you ordered a mole of bagels you’d get 6.02 x 10²³ of them… (that’s 602 and and then 21 0’s…) which, if you were to divide up among the human population would be about 86 trillion bagels per person.
 Talk about carbo-loading!

 But what about the stuff you mix with water to form cool solutions?
 And all the proteins, ions (charged particles), etc. hanging out in your watery cells.
 Their concentrations aren’t gonna be that high.
 They can’t be because the water hasn’t left them enough space!
 So often, even for really tiny things, you have less than a mole or mole/L of them you need to do calculations with.
 Thankfully, just like you can use centimeters when a meter’s too big and millimeters when a cm is too big, you can use metric prefixes to talk about smaller numbers while still using mole as your base unit.
 So, for example, a millimole is 1 thousandth of a mole and 1 millmole per liter gives you a concentration of 1 millimolar (1mM).